-The Series A Warrants are a registered security that trades on the open market.
+The Series A Warrant is a registered security that trades on the open market.
 The fair value of the Series A Warrant liability is based on the publicly quoted trading price of the warrants which are listed on and obtained from NASDAQ.
 Accordingly, the Series A Warrants are a Level 1 measurement.
 The fair value measurement of the Series B and Series C Warrants are based on significant inputs that are unobservable and thus represents a Level 3 measurement.
 The Company's estimated fair value of the Series B Warrant liability is calculated using a Monte Carlo simulation.
-Key assumptions include the volatility of the Company's stock, the Company's stock price, expected dividend yield and risk-free interest rates (see Note 6).
-The Company's stock, the Company's stock, the Company's stock price, expected dividend yield and risk-free interest rates (see Note 6).
-The Company's stock, the Company's stock, the Company's stock price, expected dividend yield and risk-free interest rates (see Note 6).
+Key assumptions include the volatility of the Company's stock, the expected warrant term, expected dividend yield and risk-free interest rates (see Note 6).
+The Company's estimated fair value of the Series C Warrant liability is calculated using the Black-Scholes valuation model.
+Key assumptions include the volatility of the Company's stock, the expected warrant term, expected dividend yield and risk-free interest rates (see Note 6).
 The Level 3 estimates are based, in part, on subjective assumptions.